How to Brand Yourself as an Expert to Get More Job Offers & Business Opportunities

 A lot of organizations want good people with good skills & experience to work with them.
-Though you are really good, you are not getting the job offers that you deserve because they don’t know about your existence and expertise.
+Though you are excellent, you are not getting the job offers that you deserve because they don’t know about your existence and expertise.

+Through experience, I can confidently say that this is the best way to get your dream job.
 I have been in a similar situation before.
-This problem cannot be solved by uploading our resume in more job portals, having a strong LinkedIn profile or by applying for more jobs offline.
-If you have tried that before, I am sure you ended up frustrated.
-I know because I have been there.
-You get irrelevant job offers and sometimes insulting ones too!
+This problem cannot be solved by uploading our resume in more employment portals, having an active LinkedIn profile or by applying for more jobs offline.
+If you have tried that before, I am sure you ended up bored and frustrated with the process.

 With my personal branding method, I am getting relevant and good job offers.
-I get at least 3-5 interview calls per month and I hardly attend one because I have already found my dream job.
-Now people perceive me as a digital marketing expert and I never have to hunt for good jobs again.
-In fact, my branding is working so well that many people overestimate my skill level and I end up under delivering.
-But that’s a Good Problem to Have!
+I get at least 3-5 interview calls per month, and I hardly attend one because I have already found my dream job.
+Now people recognize me as a digital marketing expert, and I never have to hunt for good jobs again.

-The Reason Why Good People Don’t Always Get Good Jobs
+Why Good People Don’t Always Get Good Jobs?

 Why is this happening?
 The reason is because we do knowledge work and knowledge work is not quantifiable.

 To overcome this, you need to brand yourself in such a way to people perceive you as an expert even before they hire you.
-There is a market demand for experts because experts get the job done.
-You cannot satisfy that demand if people do not see you as an expert.
+That’s what pre-eminent branding is all about.

 Why Qualification & Certifications Don’t Help

-As I had mentioned in the post about becoming a self made digital marketing expert, certifications don’t prove that you are an expert.
+As I had mentioned in the post about becoming a self-made digital marketing expert, certifications don’t prove that you are an expert.
 That’s because the market is crowded with too many certifications.
-The industry has already burnt its fingers by finding out very late that those who have good certifications are not always experts in their area of work.
-The industry needs thought leaders now, not just experts.

 Networking can be a great tool to connect with interesting people in quality organizations and can help you a lot in getting a good job.
-In fact, a study states that 70% of the really good jobs in the market get filled through networks and referrals and only 30% of the vacancies need to go through the traditional hiring process.
+In fact, studies state that 70% of the best jobs in the market get filled through networks and referrals, and only 30% of the vacancies need to go through the traditional hiring process

 Is it OK to Brand and Market Yourself?